Dr Ting-Fai Yu

 School of Arts and Social Sciences

-Dr Ting-Fai Yu is a cultural anthropologist whose work has focused on the intersection between sexuality, social inequality and critical methodologies in Asian studies.
-He received his PhD in gender studies (emphasis in anthropology) from the Chinese University of Hong Kong in 2017.
-Prior to working at Monash University, Malaysia, he was a Fellow at the International Institute for Asian Studies, Leiden University, in the Netherlands.
+Dr Ting-Fai Yu is an anthropologist whose research focuses on sexuality, ethnicity and mobility in East and Southeast Asia.
+He received his PhD in Gender Studies (Discipline: Anthropology) from the Chinese University of Hong Kong in 2017.
+Prior to Monash University, Malaysia, he was a Research Fellow at the International Institute for Asian Studies, Leiden University, in the Netherlands.

 PhD (Gender Studies), The Chinese University of Hong Kong